 Step 5: Check Your Rewards Programs

-You may be able to get a better deal on a cheap flight you found by using your reward points.
-Also, credit card members can sometimes see fares on airlines’ websites that non-members cannot, so be on the lookout for those.
+You may get a better deal on a cheap flight you found by using your reward points.
+Also, credit card members can sometimes see fares on airlines’ websites that non-members cannot, so look for those.

 Step 6: Check Your Subscription Services

 If you’re a member of Going (formerly Scott’s Cheap Flights), Jack’s Flight Club, or another similar service, you should check your email alerts and the websites to see if any last-minute flight deals have been posted.
 You may find a mistake fare or other fare you haven’t seen elsewhere that will be perfect for you.

 You may not find the last-minute flight of your dreams on your first go-round, but if you keep at it you will likely find something that works for you.
 Keep trying and be patient.
 You never know when a great deal is going to pop up.
 If none does, then you need to make a decision: do you want to pay the prices you see, or do you want to decide to do something else instead?

 Maybe you can drive to a closer destination, or maybe you can have a nice staycation at home this time around; there’s nothing wrong with that.

 Now that you know how to look for great deals on last-minute flights, you can use these skills to find cheap airfares in the future.
 Armed with all of these tips, you’ll indeed find a fantastic deal worth taking advantage of very soon.